plankanban/planka/README.md

 ## Roadmap

-- [ ] Move board tabs to the main page, add members directly to a board instead of a project
 - [ ] Fetch last data after reconnection
 - [ ] File attachments
 - [ ] Custom fields